zaeem4/zaeem4/README.md

 - 👋 Hi, I’m @zaeem4.
-- 👀 I’m interested in Fullstack Web App development.
+- 👀 I’m a Fullstack Web App developer.
-- 🌱 I’m currently learning web3 and openAI.
+- 🌱 I’m currently learning web3 and etherium blockchian.
-- 💞️ I’m looking to collaborate on Blockchain, MERN Stack, openAI and shopify app development.
+- 💞️ I want to collaborate on Blockchain, MERN Stack, openAI, and Shopify app development.
 - 📫 How to reach me?
-Email me at zaeem1169@gmail.com.
+Please email me at zaeem1169@gmail.com.

 Here are the links of industrial products developed by me: <br/>